openstack/tenks/README.md

   `localhost`.
 * The `hypervisors` group should not directly contain any hosts.
 Its sub-groups must contain one or more system.
-Systems in its sub-groups will host a subset of the noides deployed by Tenks.
+Systems in its sub-groups will host a subset of the nodes deployed by Tenks.

     * The `libvirt` group is a sub-group of `hypervisors`.
 Systems in this group will act as hypervisors using the Libvirt provider.